wad4444/WCS/docs/docs/skills/define-the-behaviour.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Define The behavior
+# Define The Behavior

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";